adamstaveley/planbot/README.md

     different query types.

-    Direct lookup using EQL returns a (key, value) tuple whereas not-direct lookup using LIKE returns all keys matching `phrase`.
+    Direct lookup using EQL returns a (key, value) tuple whereas indirect lookup using LIKE returns all keys matching `phrase`.

 * **`distinct_locations()`**